mcneel/help-docs/_en/flamingo/5/help/material-type-advanced.md

 #### Fresnel
 {: #fresnel}
 Pronounced (fray-NELL).
 Controls the reflectivity of opaque materials, a phenomenon known as [Fresnel reflection of conductors](http://en.wikipedia.org/wiki/Fresnel_equations).
-The Fresnel setting &#160;models the tendency of many materials to become more specular (mirror-like) at glancing angles while retaining more matte properties at perpendicular viewing angles.
+The Fresnel setting models the tendency of many materials to become more specular (mirror-like) at glancing angles while retaining more matte properties at perpendicular viewing angles.

-Reduce the value for very dark materials to prevent too much reflection.&#160;Increase the value for materials like varnished wood, where the Fresnel reflectivity is more pronounced.
+Reduce the value for very dark materials to prevent too much reflection.
+Increase the value for materials like varnished wood, where the Fresnel reflectivity is more pronounced.

 ![images/highlightfresnel.png](images/highlightfresnel.png)